New Gate Exploratorium

 About Anda...

 I work with highly sensitive, spiritually rooted women- often healers and creatives- who want change they can feel.
 Blending trauma informed somatic coaching with simple micro-practices, I help clients go from frazzled to peaceful.
+I’m a trained educator and group facilitator with extensive experience teaching in community, spiritual, and medical settings.

 I move through the world as a gentle visionary.
 My gift is seeing what others can’t yet—and helping them step into it without fear.
 I bring compassionate presence, gentle optimism, visionary pattern‑seeing, and an ease with energy.
 As a nonverbal, visual thinker, I intuitively notice patterns and potentials others often miss—then translate those visions into simple, embodied practices that help people feel at home in themselves, especially in the evenings, when sensitivity is often at its highest.